-80- Built for the Tennessee, Alabama & Georgia Railway in 1968, TAG 80 was the last and most powerful railroad purchased by that railroad.
+80- Built for the Tennessee, Alabama & Georgia Railway in 1968, TAG 80 was the last and most powerful engine purchased by that railroad.
 The engine was named "The John A. Chambliss" in honor of the railroad's vice president, and dedicated on his 80th birthday.
 The 80 was later sold to the Southern Railway, and later became the property of Norfolk Southern, who sold it at auction to the Chambliss family in 2001, who then donated the locomotive to TVRM.
 The locomotive was restored mechanically, electrically and cosmetically between 2015 and 2016, returning to service in March 2017.
 It is a model GP38, developing 2,000 horsepower.

 606- Built in 1954 by General Motors for the Chicago, Milwaukee, St. Paul & Pacific Railroad (The Milwaukee Road), this SW-1200 was used for switching on many parts of the Milwaukee's vast system.
 The locomotive is equipped with a 12 cylinder, 1,200 horsepower diesel engine, and was acquired by TVRM from the United States Navy in Crane, Indiana in late 2015.

 1000/1688- These passenger coaches, built by the Pullman Company in 1925 for the Southern Railway, are some of the older coaches in operation at TVRM.
-They are adjustable window coaches, however in 1936, the Southern Railway modernized the coaches to have sealed windows, and steam jet airconditioning, at which time the 1000 gained its current number (it was originially a 1600 series car) and the arch roof that it still has today, whereas the 1688 retained its clerestory style roof.
-After TVRM acquired the cars in 1968, the cars had their air conditoning systems deactivated, and the windows were allowed to be reopened for a true 1920's experience.
+They are adjustable window coaches, however in 1936, the Southern Railway modernized the coaches to have sealed windows, and steam jet airconditioning, at which time 1000 gained its current number (it was originally a 1600 series car) and the arch roof that it still has today, whereas 1688 retained its clerestory style roof.
+After TVRM acquired the cars in 1968, the cars had their air conditioning systems deactivated, and the windows were allowed to be reopened for a true 1920's experience.
 Today, they are popular additions on trains because of their 1920's appearance and their open windows which allow passengers to listen to working locomotives and the clickety-clack of the rails.